Is This the New Era for Electronic Credit Trading?

 Together, this combination of increased efficiency and the ability to create instant liquidity at significantly high hit rates is expanding the universe of trades that can be done electronically.

-As we continue to explore these trends further, it is clear that we are coming up on a new era of electronic credit trading.
+As we continue to explore these trends further, it is clear that we are coming up on a new era.
 If this pace of digital adoption continues, we expect electronic trading to play an increasingly dominant role in credit markets.

 Regional microtrends and varying client preferences and behaviors like these are what’s really shaping the credit markets today.
 It is not about sudden transformation, it is about equipping more participants with more tools to access liquidity, accurate pricing, and streamlined workflows.